Guide to Streaming Services

 Other types of video streaming

 There are many other types of video streaming services out there.
-Some are subscription-based services by direct providers such as HBO Now or the upcoming Disney Plus.
+Some are subscription-based services by direct providers such as HBO Now or Disney Plus.
 Other services are free but come with ads, like Pluto TV and Tubi.

 Like video streaming, there are many different music streaming services available.
 Unlike video, most of the music services offer free versions of their services, with limited options.
 To entice you to subscribe to their services, they offer specific perks that become available once subscribed.

 Like mentioned before, subscribing to Amazon Prime or YouTube Premium gives you access to both video and music streaming.
 Amazon also has a service called Amazon Unlimited.

 Amazon Music Unlimited

 Price: $10 per month.

 Songs: Over 50 million songs.